 Massachusetts Climate Corps

-The Massachusetts Climate Corps (MCC) is an eight-week summer internship for college students and other youth from backgrounds that have been historically underrepresented in the environmental and conservation fields.
+The Massachusetts Climate Corps (MCC) is an eight-week summer internship for college students and other youth, designed to broaden early career pathways into environmental and conservation fields.

 MCC members are based out of different Mass Audubon wildlife sanctuaries where they gain hands-on conservation science field experience with an emphasis on climate resilience.
 Corps members will collect data in the field, analyze and present their findings, and engage with environmental and climate justice ideas.